 Can I visit Melbourne right now?

-As of early 2021, Australia’s borders remain closed to international visitors.
+As of mid 2021, Australia’s borders remain closed to international visitors.
 The only people who can travel to Australia are:

 - Australian citizens